Madroxprime/Aspnet-sandbox/README.md

-# ServiceRequestTracker
+# Aspnet Sandbox

-This is a tool for defining relationships of work, while tracking service states, providers, locations and fulfillment.
+This is a curated example for tinkering with an ASP.net app using EF framework.